Albert Kahn (architect): Michigan

+Historic designations

 As of 2020, approximately 60 Kahn buildings were listed on the National Register of Historic Places.
 Five of these (the Fisher Building, Ford River Rouge complex, Edsel and Eleanor Ford House, General Motors Building, and Highland Park Ford Plant) were designated National Historic Landmarks.
 Not all of Kahn's works have been preserved.
 Cass Technical High School in Detroit, designed by Malcomson and Higginbotham and built by Kahn's firm in 1922, was demolished in 2011, after vandals had stripped it of most of its fixtures.
 The Donovan Building, later occupied by Motown Records, was abandoned for decades and deteriorated.
 The city demolished it as part of its beautification plan before the 2006 Super Bowl XL.
 In Kalamazoo, Michigan, the Kahn designed Checker Cab Manufacturing plant was shuttered following the bankruptcy of Checker Motors Corporation, in 2009.
 It was leveled in 2015.

 Fifteen Kahn buildings are recognized by official Michigan historical markers: